AliMusaRizvi/DDos-Detection-and-Mitigation-System/README.md

-# Sentinel: Real-Time DDoS Detection & Mitigation System
+# Sentinel: Real-Time DDoS Detection & Mitigation System (https://d-dos-detectiont.vercel.app) weblink

 Sentinel is an advanced, production-ready Distributed Denial-of-Service (DDoS) detection and mitigation platform.
 Built for university research (Final Year Project), it combines the power of **Machine Learning (Hugging Face)**, **Real-Time Data Streaming (Socket.io/Supabase)**, and a stunning **React-based Admin Dashboard** to visualize and stop malicious traffic dead in its tracks.